sonos/torch-to-nnef/examples/speech_enhancement/dpdfnet/README.md

 # from the repo root
 cd examples/speech_enhancement/dpdfnet

-# 1. install pip deps (in-repo torch-to-nnef + einops for the model + soundfile)
+# 1. install pip deps (in-repo torch-to-nnef + einops + soundfile)
 pip install -r requirements.txt

-# 2. clone CEVA's repo + fetch the dpdfnet2 checkpoint from HuggingFace
+# 2. clone CEVA's repo + fetch a checkpoint from HuggingFace
+#    Pass the variant name; defaults to dpdfnet2 (16 kHz).
 ./bootstrap.sh dpdfnet2
+./bootstrap.sh dpdfnet2_48khz_hr   # or any other variant

-# 3. export the streaming NNEF artifact (passes through check_io=True against tract)
+# 3. export the streaming NNEF artifact (check_io=True against tract).
+#    Default --variant is dpdfnet2; output goes to <variant>.nnef.tgz
+#    next to a <variant>.json manifest with the audio params.
+python export.py --variant dpdfnet2
-python export.py --out dpdfnet2.nnef.tgz
+python export.py --variant dpdfnet2_48khz_hr

-# 4. profile on tract (per-op latencies, NN vs DSP split)
+# 4. profile on tract (reads the sidecar manifest)
-python bench.py
+python bench.py --nnef dpdfnet2.nnef.tgz

-# 5. build the Rust wav-cleaner and run it
+# 5. build the Rust wav-cleaner once, then point it at any variant
 cd wav-cleaner-rs
 cargo build --release
+./target/release/wav-cleaner \
-./target/release/wav-cleaner --model ../dpdfnet2.nnef.tgz --in noisy.wav --out clean.wav
+    --model ../dpdfnet2.nnef.tgz \
+    --in noisy_16k.wav \
+    --out clean_16k.wav
+./target/release/wav-cleaner \
+    --model ../dpdfnet2_48khz_hr.nnef.tgz \
+    --in noisy_48k.wav \
+    --out clean_48k.wav
 ```

-The Rust wrapper expects 16 kHz mono WAV input (PCM 16-bit or float32);
+The Rust wrapper reads the variant manifest to pick up the sample rate,
+hop, n_fft, and state size, so the same binary handles every variant.
+Input WAV must match the variant's sample rate, mono int16 or float32;
-it writes 16-bit PCM.
-State is threaded automatically; an extra 2 frames
+output is 16-bit PCM.
+State is threaded automatically; an extra two
-of silence are appended at the tail so the overlap-add buffer flushes
+frames of silence are appended at the tail so the overlap-add buffer
-the last samples.
+flushes the last samples.

 ## Known limits

-- **16 kHz only** in this example.
-The CEVA repo also ships
-  `dpdfnet2_48khz_hr` / `dpdfnet8_48khz_hr` (960 hop, 320 window
-  variant).
-The same `export.py` shape would work; just swap the
-  `_build_dpdfnet2` factory for `dpdfnet_48khz_hr.py`'s and adjust
-  `HOP_SIZE` / `N_FFT`.
-Not done here to keep the example focused.
 - **Static batch size = 1**.
 DPDFNet is a per-frame streaming model;
   batched inference is unusual.
 The export uses static axes.
 - **No tract pulse-mode**.
 The artifact is per-frame with explicit